shivanshudwivedi/DexM-Movies/README.md

 5. See the books that a user read along with the information about those books and the ratings that the user provided for each of them

 ## Running the app in Kubernetes
+To run the app in Kubernetes, Docker for Desktop is required.
+The folder K8s contains all the necessary YAML files.
+Follow the commands below:
 1. To create all the necessary deployments, services and the configmap, run the following command: kubectl apply -f K8s